Missing man was ‘cut up in a chipper’ and fed to hogs, daughter says

 Connection to Luke Farmer

-WCMH obtained a report by the Ross County Sheriff’s Office that showed that Farmer was wanted for questioning in the disappearance and possible murder of two people in Pike County.
+A Ross County Sheriff’s Office report said Luke Farmer was wanted for questioning in the disappearance and possible murder of two people in Pike County.

-One person named in that document was Roush, the other was referred to as “Willis.”
-Neither Willis’ nor Roush’s body has ever been found.
+Roush was named in the report, while a second person was simply referred to as “Willis.”

 ‘Cut up in a chipper’

-Hewell said several people who know her family told her what happened to her father was similar to stories of what happened to Roush.
+Hewell said people close to her family told her what happened to her father, drawing parallels between his death and Roush’s.

 “About my father, yes,” she said.
 “He was fed to the hogs, cut up in a chipper and fed to the hogs.
 I was told he was in a barrel as well.”